OfficeDev/teams-toolkit/packages/fx-core/CONTRIBUTING.md

 1. Clone this repo locally. (`git clone https://github.com/OfficeDev/TeamsFx.git`)
 2. Open a terminal and move into your local copy. (`cd TeamsFx`)
-3. Because the monorepo is managed by PNPM, you need to setup at the first time in root folder. (`npm run setup` or `npm install && npm run bootstrap`) All dependencies will be installed and linked locally.
+3. Because the monorepo is managed by PNPM, you need to setup at the first time in root folder. (`npm run setup` or `pnpm install && npm run build`) All dependencies will be installed and linked locally.
-4. Build the `fx-core` package. (`cd packages/fx-core && npm run build`)

 ## Add or remove dependency in FxCore
 run `pnpm install XXX` to add dependency, run `pnpm remove XXX` to remove dependecy.